MCamp859/hello-world/evam-dek-12sep22/README.md

 After execution of REST request it will return a pipeline instance ID, which can be used to query the state of the pipeline.

-The state of pipeline can be checked using following command:
+The state of the pipeline can be checked using the following command:

 ```bash
 curl --location -X GET 'http://<Node-IP-address>:30409/pipelines/<Pipeline_name>/<Model_name>/<Instance_ID>/status'